 The Idaho Department of Lands (IDL) manages 2.4 million acres of Endowment Land, including almost one million acres of commercial timberland throughout the state, under a Constitutional mandate to generate revenue for public schools and other trust beneficiaries.
 Additionally, IDL’s Division of Forest Resources has the responsibility to develop and administer an intensive forest improvement program to enhance the productivity of state forest lands.
-Revenues generated from timber sales benefit several beneficiaries including Public Schools, Universities, and State Hospitals, and fund additional management activities such as reforestation, environmental planning, habitat improvements, and road and trail maintenance.
+Revenues generated from timber sales benefit several beneficiaries including Public Schools, Universities, and State Hospitals, and fund additional forestry management planning activities such as reforestation, environmental planning, habitat improvements, and road and trail maintenance.
 The department employs dozens of forestry-related professionals who work together towards a common goal of maximizing long-term returns.

 Annual Planning for Diverse Areas